 The included charger can be used to charge the included EZ-Start battery pack.
 Do not charge batteries inside of an automobile.
-Read the Safety Precautions section of this quide.
+Read the Safety Precautions section of this guide.

-- Plug the charger into a 12-volt automotive auxiliary power socket.
+1. Plug the charger into a 12-volt automotive auxiliary power socket.
 The charger is compatible with 12-volt automotive auxiliary power sockets only.
-The LED on the charger will glow red to indicate it is ready to charge a battery. - 2.
-Connect the battery to begin charging.
-Plug the battery into the charger.
-The charger's LED will flash green, indicating that charging has begun.
-The flashing green LED on the charger indicates the charge progress.
+The LED on the charger will glow red to indicate it is ready to charge a battery.